 Most major banks in Singapore let you apply for a credit card when you are a foreigner with a valid work pass.
-The types of cards available to you may vary based on the type of visa you hold, your income and other details.
-This guide allows you to compare credit card options side-by-side and find out what you need to do to successfully apply for a credit card when you’re living in Singapore.
+This guide let you compare credit card options side-by-side and find out what you need to do to successfully apply for a credit card when you’re living in Singapore.

 If you’re currently living in Singapore or moving to Singapore soon, here are a few questions you should ask yourself: